act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Passed Example 5

-This `span` element has text content that automatically updates multiple times without user intervention and there is an [instrument][] to control the updates available in the same window after the user activates the "Control updates" `button`.
+This `span` element has text content that automatically updates multiple times without user intervention and there are instructions in the same web page on how to access an [instrument][] to control the updates.

 ```html
 <body onload="startUpdates()">